 Even though Butler is a smaller borough, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

+Butler is a very ethnically-diverse borough.
 The people who call Butler home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Butler residents report their race to be White, followed by Asian.
 Butler also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.27% of the borough’s residents.
+People of Hispanic or Latino origin account for 14.92% of the borough’s residents.
 Important ancestries of people in Butler include Italian, German, Polish, and English.

 The most common language spoken in Butler is English.
 Other important languages spoken here include Spanish and Slavic languages.